- What are Centralized and Decentralized Exchanges?

 Basics of Crypto Security

-You can begin to acquire crytpocurrency in several different ways.
+You can begin to acquire cryptocurrency in several different ways.
 Which is right for you?

 There are several ways to buy and sell crypto, and each has advantages, disadvantages, and unique security considerations.
 These are your most-common places to buy and sell crypto:

-- Buy using an app like PayPal or Square's Cash App.
+- an app like PayPal or Square's Cash App.

 It is convenient to allow a custodial company to manage your crypto holdings for you, but there's an important saying in the crypto world: "If you don't own your keys, you don't own your crypto."
-When buying crypto through retirement account companies and cash apps, however, the custodian will likely hold your crypto private key (or multiple private keys) for you, and you will not be able to store it outside of their platform.
-While there are legitimate, well-reputed investment companies and crypto exchanges that many people trust with their crypto assets, many other crypto investors insist on holding their own private keys.
+When buying crypto through retirement account companies or crypto app platforms, the custodial company will likely hold your crypto private key (or multiple private keys) for you, and you will not be able to store your crypto assets outside of their platform.
+Although there are legitimate, well-reputed investment companies and apps that many people trust with their crypto assets, many other crypto investors insist on holding their own private keys.
 Exchanges also hold your private keys for you, but after you buy crypto through most exchanges, you have the option to move your crypto off of the exchange, and keep it in a non-custodial wallet that you control yourself.

 "Know Your Customer" (KYC) regulations for financial institutions limit the anonymity of crypto purchases.

-Despite the initial overhead of KYC processes to establish an account, once it is completed, crypto exchanges offer a convenient onramp to load fiat currency to buy crypto.
+Despite the initial overhead of KYC processes to establish an account, once it is completed, crypto exchanges offer a convenient "onramp" to load fiat currency in order to buy crypto.

 Decentralized exchanges (DEXs) are less-regulated crypto "swap" marketplaces.

-You would be wise to learn how to safely store your purchased crypto in your wallet.
+Wise investors learn how to safely store purchased crypto in their own digital wallet.

 What are Centralized and Decentralized Exchanges?